 This post may contain affiliate links.
 You can read my disclosure policy here.

 Creamy Tuscan Chicken with Amazing Garlic Parmesan Sauce

 Alright guys, this dish really is outstanding.
 It combines so many amazing flavors… This creamy garlic Parmesan sauce with bacon over a tagliatelle pasta was a “go to” of mine, ever since I was living in Poland, and it’s always been a big hit.
 I used to fry up some bacon, then add garlic and cream, cook for a bit, and add finally cheese at the end.
 Then I’d toss it with some tagliatelle pasta and that was it.

 I decided to use this sauce in this Creamy Tuscan Chicken casserole dish and then dress it up a little bit.
 The result is really awesome.
-For this recipe I also added sun dried tomatoes and spinach.
-And because bacon makes everything better, I was added it at the end so it remained crunchy.
+For this recipe, I also added sun-dried tomatoes and spinach.
+And because bacon makes everything better, I have added it at the end so it remained crunchy.

 So how do you prepare this Tuscan Chicken and Potatoes?

-Mind you, this is not that kind of “throw everything together” in one pot and you’re done type of meal.
-It requires few steps, but the extra effort is totally worth it.
+Mind you, this is not that kind of “throw everything together” in one pot and you’re done a type of meal.
+It requires a few steps, but the extra effort is totally worth it.

 - You’ll need to brown the chicken;